The Play (American football): Controversy

 The officials' ruling of a Cal touchdown was highly controversial at the time, and The Play has remained a source of often intense disagreement throughout the intervening decades, particularly between ardent Stanford and Cal fans.
 The controversy centers on the legality of two of the five laterals as well as on the chaos that ensued when the Stanford team and band entered the playing field while the ball was still live.

 Many Stanford players and coaches objected immediately to the third lateral, from Dwight Garner to Richard Rodgers, asserting that Garner's knee was down moments beforehand.
 Kevin Lamar, a Stanford player who was in on the tackle, maintains that Garner's knee had hit the turf while he was still in possession of the ball; Garner and Rodgers themselves, however, assert the opposite.
 TV replays were inconclusive; due to the distance from the camera and the swarm of tacklers, one cannot see the exact moment Garner's knee may have touched.

-Afterward, upon viewing the game footage, many suggested that the fifth lateral, from Mariet Ford to Kevin Moen, had been an illegal forward pass.
-Ford was about to be tackled at about the 27.5-yard-line when he released his blind, over-the-shoulder heave, which Moen appeared to catch while crossing the 25.
-Because both players were in full stride, and because the lateral traveled some distance from the 27.5 to the 25 yard line, many thought the ball had gone forward.
-Under the rules of football, the direction of a pass is judged relative to the field.
-Complicating this for the referees on the spot, however, was the fact that Ford tossed the ball back over his shoulder while falling forward, while Moen reached backwards to catch it, thus making it difficult to tell whether or not the ball itself traveled forward, not sideways or backwards.
-To be a forward pass, the ball must travel forward; a ball that travels laterally is legal.